yuweichuan/PTMSeeker/README.md

 - resolution
   - MS2 tolerance in Dalton.
 0.01 is suggested.
 Usually do not exceed 0.02.

-And the available testing data can be obtained from https://bioinformatics.hkust.edu.hk/Software/SeaPIC.html
 ## Authors
 czhouau@connect.ust.hk Chen Zhou